stcarrez/resource-embedder/docs/Installation.md

 ## Before Building

-To build `Advanced Resource Embedder` you will need the GNAT Ada compiler, either the FSF version available in Debian, FreeBSD systems NetBSD.
+To build `Advanced Resource Embedder` you will need the GNAT Ada compiler as well as the [Alire](https://alire.ada.dev/) package manager.

-### Ubuntu 22.04
+### Ubuntu 24.04

 Install the following packages: